survivejs/webpack-book/manuscript/output/01_targets.md

 The *webworker* target will wrap your application as a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 Using web workers is valuable if you want to execute computation outside of the main thread of the application without slowing down the user interface.
 There are a couple of limitations you should be aware of:

-* You cannot use webpack’s hashing features when the *webworker* target is used.
+* You cannot use webpack's hashing features when the *webworker* target is used.
 * You cannot manipulate the DOM from a web worker.
 If you wrapped the book project as a worker, it would not display anything.

 T> Web workers and their usage are discussed in detail in the *Using Web Workers* chapter.